History Alumna Teaching English in Vietnam

 While at Cal Poly, Rosales had minors in Asian Studies and Anthropology and Geography, studied Mandarin Chinese, and was a Resident Advisor in Poly Canyon Village.
 All these experiences, she said, helped her transition to teaching English as a foreign language in Vietnam.

-For those looking to follow in her footsteps, Rosales recommends studying abroad or international experience.
+For those looking to follow in her footsteps, Rosales recommends studying abroad or an international experience.
 Additionally, she said, Fulbright looks for students who have experience teaching, tutoring or volunteering.
 Before she was accepted to the Fulbright program, Rosales took a gap year traveling in Taiwan and was a substitute teacher in the United States.

 “I think my experience in an Asian country paired with my experience teaching helped me get in to Fulbright,” Rosales said.